 BEARING POINT INTERVIEW AND CULTURE

-BearingPoint started at the height of the consulting boom years in the late 1990s, and was a part of KPMG’s worldwide consulting practice.
-However, after the ENRON scandal erupted, SOX restructured the consulting industry, and BearingPoint battled to find its own way in the world, the firm struggled with its independence from its Big 4 parent.
+BearingPoint began at the height of the consulting boom years in the late 1990s, and was a part of KPMG’s worldwide consulting practice.
+However, after the ENRON scandal erupted, SOX restructured the consulting industry.
+BearingPoint battled to find its own way in the world, and the firm struggled with finding independence from its Big 4 parent.

 However, today BearingPoint is emerging as a player in the operations and technology scene, especially in Europe, and has re-established an impressive growth trajectory.
 Preparing for a BearingPoint interview?
-Read on to discover interesting nuances of culture and competence that are unique to the global consulting firm.
+Read on to discover interesting nuances of culture and the interview process that are unique to the global consulting firm.

 KEY STATS FOR BEARINGPOINT